-Division of Health Sciences WAIVER OF LIABILITY/ASSUMPTION OF THE RISK
+WAIVER OF LIABILITY/ASSUMPTION OF THE RISK

-I \\\\\\, wish to be a participant in the \\\\\\ Program, at Lackawanna College.

-I understand that the \\\\\\ Program will include academic, laboratory and clinical work performed in the classroom, laboratory, hospital, and other clinical facilities and will include direct care or exposure to clients with a variety of illnesses and disease and will include the handling of and/or contact with human bodily fluids and tissues.

-I therefore understand that I may or will be exposed to disease carrying bacteria and microorganisms and it is my responsibility to use standard precautions to protect myself and others from communicable diseases.

-I am aware that blood and other body fluids have been implicated in the transmission of certain pathogens, particularly Hepatitis B Virus (HBV) and Human Immunodeficiency Virus (HIV), the virus responsible for Acquired Immune Deficiency Syndrome (AIDS).
-In order to minimize risk of exposure to bloodborne pathogens, I agree to follow Standard Precautions guidelines as well as comply with regulations outlined in the OSHA Bloodborne Pathogen Standard.

-I also understand that as a student in the \\\\\ Program, I consent to participate in human subject demonstrations and practice in the classroom, laboratory and clinical facilities as part of the educational process.

-In participating in Lackawanna College's \\\\\\ Program, I, undersign, in full recognition and appreciation of the dangers and hazards inherent in the health care field and in particular in the medical facilities where I may be present during my participation in the program.
-I do hereby agree to assume all of the risks and responsibilities surrounding my participation in this program or any independent activities undertaken as an adjunct thereto; and, further, I do for myself, my heirs, and personal representatives herby agree to defend, hold harmless, indemnify, and release, and forever discharge Lackawanna College and any and all of its Trustees, agents, and employees from and against any and all claims, demands, and actions, or cause of action, on account of damage to personal property, and personal injury, disease, or death which may result to me from my participation in this program and my exposure to the resist inherent in the program.

-I hereby certify that I have read this document, that I am fully familiar with the contents of this document, and that I fully understand its terms and provisions.
-Any questions that I have about the \\\\\\ Program and the contents of this document have been fully explained to my satisfaction.

-I hereby certify that I am an adult eighteen years of age or older, and I am signing voluntarily and without coercion or pressure to do so.

-By signing this document, you acknowledge the following:

-- 1. I have adequate health insurance necessary to provide for and pay any medical costs that may directly or indirectly result from my participation in program activities. - I VOLUNTARILY ASSUME FULL RESPONSIBILITY FOR ANY RISKS OR LOSS, PROPERTY DAMAGE, OR PERSONAL INJURY, INCLUDING DEATH, that may be sustained by me, or loss or damage to property owned by me, as a result of participation in the Program. - I hereby RELEASE, WAIVE, DISCHARGE, AND COVENANT NOT TO SUE, Lackawanna College, the Board of Trustees, their officers, servants, agents, and employees from any and all liability, claims, demands, actions and causes of action whatsoever arising out of or related to any loss, damage, or injury, including death, that may be sustained by me, or to any property belonging to me, through my participation in the \\\\\\ Program. - 4.
-It is my express intent that this Waiver of Liability/Assumption of the Risk and Release Agreement shall bind my family, if I am alive, and - 5. my heirs, assigns, and personal representative, if I am deceased, and shall be deemed as a release, waiver, discharge, and covenant not to sue Lackawanna College, its trustees, officers, agents, and employees.
-I hereby further agree that this Waiver of Liability and Hold Harmless Agreement shall be construed in accordance with the laws of the Commonwealth of Pennsylvania.
+[, wish to be a participant in the Program, at Lackaw zanna College. aborato am will include academic, laboratory and clinical work per include direct care or exposure to clients with a variety of dily fluids and tissues. ore understand that I may or will be exposed to discions to protect myself and others from communicable ease carrying bacteria and microorganisms and it is my respective diseases. ponsibility to use standard Human exposur Immunodeficiency Virus (HIV), the virus responsi licated in the transmission of certain pathogens, particularly Heible for Acquired Immune Deficiency Syndrome (AIDS).
+Indard Precautions guidelines as well as comply with regulation order to minimize risk of elassroom, laboratory and clinical facilities as part of Program, I consent to participate in human subject d the educational process. lemonstrations and practice and haza I do hero as an ac release, demand reby agree to assume all of the risks and responsibiliti djunct thereto; and, further, I do for myself, my he and forever discharge Lackawanna College and a Program, I, undersign, in full recognition and ar in the medical facilities where I may be present during my participation in this program or any independent, and personal representatives herby agree to defend, holding and all of its Trustees, agents, and employees from and mage to personal property, and personal injury, disease, or deal to the resist inherent in the program. articipation in the program. endent activities undertaken I harmless, indemnify, and against any and all claims, provisio Fully familiar with the contents of this document, and that I ful Program and the contents of this - l hereby y certify that I am an adult eighteen years of age e or older, and I am signing voluntarily and without coercion or pressure to do so.
+By signi ing this document, you acknowledge the following: 1.
+I have adequate health insurance necessary to provin program activities. vide for and pay any medical costs that may directly or indirect ly result from my participatio 2.
+BILITY FOR ANY RISKS OR LOSS, PROPERTY DAMAGE tained by me, or loss or damage to property owned by me, as a 3. servants, agents, and employees from any and all l D COVENANT NOT TO SUE, Lackawanna College, the Boar liability, claims, demands, actions and causes of action whatsom at may be sustained by me, or to any property belonging to me, n. ever arising out of or related 4.
+5. y/Assumption of the Risk and Release Agreement shall bind my am deceased, and shall be deemed as a release, waiver, dischar sue Lackawanna College, its trustees, officers, agents, and employees.
+I hereby further agree that this Waiver of Liability and Hold

+Harmless Agreement shall be construed in accordance with the laws of the Commonwealth of Pennsylvania.

+complete considerat •

+Signature of Student Date

+Printed Name and Address

-6. In signing this release, I acknowledge and represent that I have read the foregoing Waiver of Liability/Assumption of the Risk and Release Agreement, understand it and sign it voluntarily; no oral representations, statements, or inducements, apart from the foregoing written agreement, have been made; I am at least eighteen (18) years of age and fully competent; and I execute this Release for full, adequate and complete consideration fully intending to be bound by the same.
+In signing this release, I acknowledge and represent that I have read the foregoing Waiver of Liability/Assumption of the Risk and Release Agreement, understand it and sign it voluntarily; no oral representations, statements, or inducements, apart from the foregoing written agreement, have been made; I am at least eighteen (18) years of age and fully competent; and I execute this Release for full, adequate and